psmass/DDS-Data-model-Example/CommandResponse/c++/README.md

 ## Running Example:
-Device and Controller must be executed from the build directory. e.g. ./Device  ./Controller
+Device and Controller MUST be executed from ../DDS-Data_model-Example/CommandResponse/c++ directory e.g. .src/build/GenDevice  .src/build/Controller

+or ./runGenDevice
+   ./runController

 ## Issues
-RUN Scripts in toplevel dir broken

 Not sure if Connext 7.0 would work - likely